nuage00/openmod/README.md

 ## Supported Games
 Currently Unturned is the only supported game.
 More games might follow in the future.

+## Supported Unturned Modules

+- RocketMod 4

 A RocketMod 4 bridge has been made, which allows to run legacy RM4 plugins.
-The configs for RM4 are yet to be decided to be separate, or to be proxied.
+   - The configs for RM4 are yet to be decided to be separate, or to be proxied.

+A RocketMod 4 Permissions Link has been made too, which allows to use RM4 permissions.
+   - The permissions for RM4 are yet to be decided to be separate, or to be proxied.

 ## Build Status
 | **framework**                                                                                                                                                                          | standalone                                                                                                                                                                       | unityengine                                                                                                                                                                         | unturned                                                                                                                                                                                        |